gauravkhatri2698/Star-Social-Clone/README.md

 # Star-Social-Clone

-Head towards the master branch
+Head towards the master branch as it is the main branch